dellytools/sansa/README.md

 `sansa annotate -i Name -g Homo_sapiens.GRCh37.87.gff3.gz input.vcf.gz`

 The output has 2 columns for genes near the SV start breakpoint and genes near the SV end breakpoint.
-For each gene, the output lists the gene name and in paranthesis the distance (negative values: preceeding SV breakpoint, 0: SV breakpoint within gene, positive values: suceeding breakpoint) and the strand of the gene (+/-/*).
+For each gene, the output lists the gene name and in paranthesis the distance (negative values: before SV breakpoint, 0: SV breakpoint within gene, positive values: after SV breakpoint) and the strand of the gene (+/-/*).

 You can also use the Ensembl gene id or annotate exons instead of genes.

 `sansa annotate -i gene_id -g Homo_sapiens.GRCh37.87.gff3.gz input.vcf.gz`

 `sansa annotate -f exon -i exon_id -g Homo_sapiens.GRCh37.87.gff3.gz input.vcf.gz`

 ## Citation